 Our future success depends upon our ability to recruit, train, retain and motivate key personnel.
 Our senior management team, including Omid Farokhzad, one of our founders and our Chief Executive Officer; Omead Ostadan, our President and Chief Operating Officer; and David Horn, our Chief Financial Officer, is critical to our vision, strategic direction, product development and commercialization efforts.
-The departure of one or more of our executives officers, senior management team members, or other key employees could be disruptive to our business until we are able to hire qualified successors.
+On October 13, 2021, we announced that Mr. Ostadan will be taking a leave of absence as an officer of the Company for personal reasons, beginning on November 20, 2021, and lasting approximately three months.
+Mr. Ostadan returned on a part-time basis as the Company's President beginning on February 28, 2022 and his part-time status is expected to last approximately ten months for ongoing personal reasons.
+The departure of one or more of our executive officers, senior management team members, or other key employees could be disruptive to our business until we are able to hire qualified successors.
 We do not maintain "key man" life insurance on our senior management team.

 Our continued growth and ability to successfully transition from a company primarily focused on development to commercialization depends, in part, on attracting, retaining and motivating qualified personnel, including highly-trained sales personnel with the necessary scientific background and ability to understand our systems at a technical level to effectively identify and sell to potential new customers.
 New hires require significant training and, in most cases, take significant time before they achieve full productivity.
 Our failure to successfully integrate these key personnel into our business could adversely affect our business.
-In addition, competition for qualified personnel is intense, particularly in the San Francisco Bay Area.
+In addition, competition for qualified personnel is intense, particularly in the San Francisco Bay Area and San Diego.
 We compete for qualified scientific and information technology personnel with other life science and information technology companies as well as academic institutions and research institutions.
 Some of our scientific personnel are qualified foreign nationals whose ability to live and work in the United States is contingent upon the continued availability of appropriate visas.
-Due to the competition for qualified personnel in the San Francisco Bay Area, we expect to continue to utilize foreign nationals to fill part of our recruiting needs.
+Due to the competition for qualified personnel in the San Francisco Bay Area and San Diego, we expect to continue to utilize foreign nationals to fill part of our recruiting needs.
 As a result, changes to United States immigration policies could restrain the flow of technical and professional talent into the United States and may inhibit our ability to hire qualified personnel.
-The current United States rules, regulations, policies and mandates restricting immigration and reforming the work visa process may adversely affect our ability to retain and maintain qualified personnel.